 A strong and healthy hedge needs a variety of different intertwined, interleaved species in order to thrive — each adding something essential, something which is necessary to attract different kinds of wildlife to the hedge, and to provide nourishment, shelter and sustenance for the ecosystem which arises.
-So it is that The Hedge School isn’t just a one-woman band; we all need friends and collaborators — for the craic, if nothing else!
-Here, then, is my team of friends and co-conspirators …
+We all need friends and collaborators — not least for the craic!
+Here, then, is our growing team of friends and co-conspirators …

 DR JOANNA GILAR

 Dr Joanna Gilar works with us on developing the programme and resources at The Hedge School; from 2018 she will also be offering occasional courses.
 Joanna is an academic, writer and storyteller whose work explores the intersection of stories and the wild world.
 She has a PhD in fairy tales and ecological storytelling from the University of Chichester, and has spent ten years teaching language and literature at Charles University, Prague and colleges across the Czech Republic.
 Now based in Sussex, she works as a guest lecturer at the University of Chichester, and spends the rest of her time looking after her eight-month-old son, writing about home-making and parenting, and performing poems and stories at venues across Europe and the UK.
 Joanna’s website is at www.fabularosa.co.uk